Registration is Now Open!

 The final list is still being developed, but we plan to dive deeply into the following topics:

-- Marketing: Where are the potential students and how do you reach them?
+- From Market to Marketing to Enrollment: Where are the potential students and how do you reach them?
 How does recruiting graduate students differ from enrolling undergraduates?
 Who’s in charge of marketing to and enrolling grad students?
 How can vendors help (or hinder)?

-- Business Models and Institutional Structures: Some CIC members are creating new graduate divisions or deans for adult/graduate/professional education (with a variety of professional titles); others rely on the provost or another senior academic officer to oversee all graduate programs; others rely on a distributed governance model, with graduate programs spread across existing departments and divisions.
+- Business Models, Institutional Structures, and Governance: Some CIC members are creating new graduate divisions or deans for adult/graduate/professional education (with a variety of professional titles); others rely on the provost or another senior academic officer to oversee all graduate programs; others rely on a distributed governance model, with graduate programs spread across existing departments and divisions.
 Which structure is right for your institution?

 - Retaining and Supporting Your Graduate Students: Do graduate students need different student services than undergraduates?
 What supports do your online and your on-campus graduate students need to succeed?
 Are they getting what they need?
 How can student services (including career services) help retain graduate students?